christiangoran/personal-assistant/README.md

 ### Python Logic
 A flow diagram of the logice for the ChatBot application was created with the use of ![Draw.io](https://app.diagrams.net/)
 ![Flow chart diagram](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatbot-flowchart.png)
-You find a PDF version [here](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatbot-flowchart.png)
+You find the PNG version [here](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatbot-flowchart.png)

 ### Database Structure
 Google Sheets services is used to store project's database in the spreadsheet.
 There is one worksheet called log that is used to store the timestamp of a question, user name, question and answer.